EyesToAnalyze/Sales-Data-Walmart/README.md

 | gross_income            | Gross Income                            | DECIMAL(10, 2) |
 | rating                  | Rating                                  | FLOAT(2, 1)    |

-Analysis Segments Conducted
+Analysis Conducted
 1) Product Analysis

    This was conducted to understand which product lines are performing best and which need to improve.

 2) Sales Analysis

    The was conducted to answer questions about sales trends which can help measure the effectiveness of each sales startegy and what modifications are
     needed to increase sales.

 3) Customer Analysis

-4) This analysis uncovers the different customer segments, purchase trends and profitability of each customer segment.
+   This analysis uncovers the different customer segments, purchase trends and profitability of each customer segment.

 Approach Used
 1) Data Wrangling: